Quadrangular & Triangular Spaces

 - Paresthesia in "Regimental Badge" area (often absent in chronic cases).

-- Sign: Point tenderness over the quadrilateral space (Lateral to scapula).
+- Sign: Point tenderness over the quadrilateral space (lateral to scapula); symptoms reproduced by 1 minute of abduction-external rotation.

 Atrophy is often the only objective sign.